CosmWasm/cw-plus/packages/cw1155/README.md

 - Fungible tokens and non-fungible tokens are treated equally, non-fungible tokens just have one max supply.

 - Approval is set or unset to some operator over entire set of tokens.
 (More nuanced control is defined in [ERC1761](https://eips.ethereum.org/EIPS/eip-1761), do we want to merge them together?)

-- Metadata and token enumeration should be done by indexing events off-chain.

 - Mint and burn are mixed with transfer/send messages, otherwise, we'll have much more message types, e.g. `Mint`/`MintToContract`/`BatchMint`/`BatchMintToContract`, etc.

   In transfer/send messges, `from`/`to` are optional, a `None` `from` means minting, a `None` `to` means burning, they must not both be `None` at the same time.

 ## Base